AlternativeNetizen/Kermnet/README.md

 4.Self regulated by nodes custom kerm rates

-5. due to the inflating nature of kerms due to interactions producing more kerms, its given reason to be spent immediately instead of hoarded.
+**5.due to the inflating nature of kerms due to interactions producing more kerms, its given reason to be spent immediately instead of hoarded.**
+6.its extremely difficult for any whales/corps/giants to buy up the system in any way to induce profits to themselves, as they'd need impossible amounts of money or impossible amounts of computation power

 **Issues to be aware of:**

 1.Higher Energy Consumption

-2.If the first node you directly connect to is compromised then you can be tracked
+2.If the first node you directly connect to is compromised then you can be tracked easier

 3.its so anonymous hosts have to implement their own system for identifying and verifying users if permanence is required